Endemic – native and restricted plant to a certain place.

 Scion – The cutting that is grafted onto the rootstock, from the tree that is being vegetatively propagated / cloned.

-Air-layering – a method of propagating new trees and shrubs from stems still attached to the parent plant.
-An example of trees that can be air layered is lychee
+Air-layering – a method of propagating plants that are difficult to root from cuttings from stems still attached to the parent plant.
+An example of plants that can be air layered: lychee, African perennial blue basil.

 Vegetative propagation – A form of cloning in which the plant is propagated via separating and growing pieces of its vegetation rather than its seeds.
 Examples: Bananas (sucker), pineapples (slip/sucker), many perennial greens (cutting), mulberry (cutting), any grafting, air-layering.
 Also, root cuttings are used to propagate breadfruit and some other trees.
 All vegetatively propagated plants from one source plant are genetically identical to the source plant; that is to say, they are clones.